ibm-cloud-architecture/refarch-reefer-ml/docs/collect/generate-telemetry.md

-# Generate telemetry data
+# Generate telemetry data in MongoDB

 We are using the simulator to generate data.
 In the industry, when developing new manufactured product, the engineers do not have a lot of data so they also use a mix of real sensors with simulators to create fake but realistic data to develop and test their models.

 The historical data need to represent failure, and represent the characteristics of a Reefer container.
-We have define some sensors to get interesting correlated or independant features.
+We have defined some sensors to get interesting correlated or independant features.

 As of now our telemetry event structure can be seen in this [avro schema](https://github.com/ibm-cloud-architecture/refarch-reefer-ml/tree/master/data_schema/reefer_telemetry_value.avsc).